kiwisincebirth/TRS-80-MODEL-1-K/roms/README.md

 ## Combinations

-I have included 4 combinations for 32kb and 64 kb ROMS, so including all the files we have the following:
+I have included 4 combinations for 32kb and 64kb ROMS, so including all the files we have the following images that can be download:

 | File             | Bank 1            | Bank 2            | Bank 3            | Bank 4     | Size |
 |------------------|-------------------|-------------------|-------------------|------------|------|